jstowers/Angular2/README.md

 		b.	<img bind-src = "imageUrl" />

 5. Interpolation works well for dynamic headings, divs, and paragraphs, or wherever you want to render text.
+Use the second syntax for everything else.

+## Saturday, January 14, 2017

+### Class Binding   (Sec.
+3, Lec.
+26)

+1. Use to modify bootstrap classes in Angular

+2.	<button class = "btn btn-primary" [class.disabled]="isDisabled">Submit</button>

+### Style Binding

+1. Variation of property binding

+2. Can apply inline style to an element